-Smart Team Assignment means that if an account has SAML user provisioning turned on, its users will be automatically assigned to the team to which the accessed resource belongs.
+Smart Team Assignment means that if an account has SAML user provisioning turned on, its users will be automatically assigned to the team to which the accessed resource (test, candidate report or CodeLive interview) belongs.
 To better clarify this, let’s take an example:

 - Customer XYZ is a Codility customer, has SAML SSO set up, user provisioning enabled and has email domain mapping set to "xyz.com".

 - John Doe is an employee of XYZ and doesn’t have an account in Codility.

 - XYZ has a test with ID=1 that belongs to team “EMEA” (not a default team).